Characteristic Power Series of Graph Limits: Introduction

 \section{Introduction}

 A research direction began in the 1980's with graph quasi-randomness, extended through the 1990's and early 2000's with generalizations to non-uniform graph distributions and other combinatorial objects, became graph limit theory in the mid-2000's, and culminated in Lov\'asz's now-canonical text \cite{Lo12}.
 The central idea is that, if a sequence of graphs $G_n$ with number of vertices tending to infinity has the property that the density of any particular subgraph tends to a limit, then $G_n$ itself tends to a limit object $\cG$, called a ``graphon''.
 There are several mutually (though non-obviously) equivalent ways to view graphons, and a central one is as a self-adjoint kernel operator from $L^1([0,1])$ to $L^\infty([0,1])$, an object type for which a well-established spectral theory exists.
-In particular, a graphon, when thought of as this kernel, is a symmetric function $[0,1] \times [0,1] \rightarrow [0,1]$, up to composition of both coordinates with a measure-preserving bijection of $[0,1]$ and up to modification on a set of measure $0$.
+In particular, a graphon, when thought of as this kernel, is a symmetric function $[0,1] \times [0,1] \rightarrow [0,1]$, with two such kernels $U$ and $W$ ``weakly isomorphic'' (i.e., giving rise to the same graphon) if there are measure-preserving maps $f,g : [0,1] \rightarrow [0,1]$ so that $U(f,f) = W(g,g)$ almost everywhere.
 Indeed, we use the same notation throughout for $\cG$ as well as (any representative of the equivalence class of) its kernel.
 There is also a key notion of subgraph density for graphons, with the property that densities in convergent sequences of graphs in a sequence converge to their densities in the limit graphon, often referred to as ``left-convergence''.
-Furthermore, Szegedy (\cite{Sze11}) introduced a spectral theory of graphons by studying the eigenpairs of their kernels and showed that it is a natural analogue of the spectral theory of finite graph adjacency matrices.
+Furthermore, Szegedy (\cite{Sze11}) introduced a spectral theory of graphons by studying the eigenpairs of their kernels and showed that it is a natural analogue of the adjacency spectral theory of finite graphs.
 Here, we extend this perspective by showing that graphons are associated with a power series which is a certain normalized limit of the characteristic polynomial of graphs.
 Furthermore, we give an equivalent definition of this ``characteristic power series'' $\psi_\cG(z)$ of a graphon $\cG$ via a regularized determinant of its corresponding kernel function.